This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 Egg Free: This is a tricky one as the egg yolk makes the dressing emulsify properly.
 You can substitute each egg yolk for 1 tbsp Dijon mustard and continue the recipe as normal.
 This will obviously change the flavour of the dressing a little but the mustard will allow the dressing to come together.

-Please note that this recipe may contain other allergens not referred to above.
+Please note that this recipe may contain other allergens not referred to above and any variations suggested have not been tested unless otherwise stated.
 For more information regarding any dietary information provided on this website, please refer to my Nutritional Disclaimer.

 How To Make Caesar Dressing – Equipment Notes